October 8, 2014:

 Kiki Galvin, October speaker

-Each Spring, the Chapter publishes email reports on the status of the shad run in the Potomac River, particular as it develops at Fletcher's Cove in DC.
+Each Spring, the Chapter publishes email reports on the status of the shad run in the area, particular as it develops on the Potomac River at Fletcher's Cove in DC.

-You are already subscribed if you received these reports last year; no need to re-subscribe.
-Nine reports were emailed to subscribers the last dated May 27.
+You are already subscribed if you received these reports in 2014; no need to re-subscribe in 2015.
+Nine reports were emailed to subscribers this year, the last dated May 27, 2014.

 South Mountain is a complex place.
 It lies to the west of Gettysburg and to the east of Chambersburg and Carlisle in south-central Pennsylvania.
 It is the southern boundary of the Cumberland Valley.
 To geologists it is a maze of various rock formations, intrusions, faults and other geologic processes.
 To early settlers it was a barrier to go around rather than over.
 Settlement on South Mountain began only after the good farmland on either side was taken.